digicatapult/monitoring-flux-infra/README.md

 ### Using Renovate for CI

-With the Renovate configuration, we should ideally be ignoring both `./clusters` and `./examples`; the former comprises the overlays that could have pinned versions that we do not want Renovate to tinker with, while the latter references the former and uses it to deploy a test workflow.

-Optimally, Renovate should be used to just update the base layer of applications, leaving the overlays untouched.
-Developers then have the choice of whether to pass the dependency version through using `.spec.postBuild.Substitute` or similar in the corresponding overlay.
+In most cases, Renovate will be used to just update the base layer of applications and the Kind overlays, leaving the Azure overlays untouched.
+Developers will have the choice of whether to pass staging or production versions through environment variables or ConfigMaps, using `.spec.postBuild.Substitute` or similar in the corresponding Azure overlay.